aminya/tocPDF/README.md

 Disabling the GUI using this tutorial http://willus.com/k2pdfopt/help/nogui.shtml

-Then drag original pdf file into your shortcut.
+Then drag the original pdf file into your shortcut.

 ### Step 6: Run the command:
 #### Windows:
 copy toc.txt and source pdf file in the folder of your shortcut for convenience.

-Copy paste the following command in the terminal and press enter.
+Copy-paste the following command in the terminal and press enter.
 ```
 -mode copy -n -toclist toc.txt srcfile.pdf -o outfile.pdf
 ```